What Are the Pros and Cons of Living in Seattle in 2025?

 Seattle is known throughout the country as a highly educated cultural hub.
 Municipal support of the arts is high, and you’ll find plenty of opportunities to hear music, view theater productions, and tour museums.
 No matter what you’re interested in, you can always find ways to explore new cultural experiences in Seattle.
 Here are a few local favorites to check out:

-A lot of major cities have experienced a surge in their homeless population — especially since the pandemic — and Seattle is no different.
-The unhoused population sits at around 11,750 people, often occupying shelters or encampments throughout the city.
+A lot of major cities have experienced a surge in their homeless population and Seattle is no different.
+The unhoused population sits at more than 16,000 people, often occupying shelters or encampments throughout the city.
 Seattle is trying to help alleviate this issue and is working to get everyone housed with a mix of programs that address:

-Head southeast of the city and you have the expanse of Mt.
-Rainier National Park to explore either as a day trip or a camping adventure.
+Head southeast of the city to explore the expanse of Mt.
+Rainier National Park.

 (KaLisa Veer via Unsplash)

-If you’re looking for a city on the West Coast that has lots to offer its residents, including access to plenty of unique natural places and other cities, Seattle could be a great home base for you.
+If you’re looking for a city on the West Coast that has lots to offer its residents, including access to plenty of unique green spaces and other cities, living in Seattle could be a great choice for you.
 Its location in the Pacific Northwest means you’re right along the Pacific Ocean, and you can easily be on the coast of the Olympic National Forest in just over two hours.
 Head southeast of the city and you have the expanse of Mt.
 Rainier National Park (which is visible from the city!) to explore either as a day trip or a camping adventure.

-Head over to Portland, OR, which is just a 2 hour and 45-minute drive south, or go north and visit our Canadian neighbors in Vancouver in just under 3 hours.
+Head over to Portland, OR, which is just a two hour and 45-minute drive south, or go north and visit our Canadian neighbors in Vancouver in just under three hours.
 Seattle has ferry access to lots of islands in the Puget Sound, as well, and you can easily ferry to the port city of Victoria, BC.

 The lack of consistent public transit contributes to the intense traffic you’ll encounter as a resident, as well.
 Locals find that the waterways and the required bridges create natural choke points for busy times of the day.